marel-keytech/openCANopen/README.md

 ## Writing Drivers
 The API can be found in inc/canopen-driver.h.
 It lacks documentation but the names should be quite revealing.

-A driver's DSO file should be named co_drv_name.so where "name" is the name of the node according to the object dictionary.
-It can also be a prefix.
-The master picks the driver with the longest prefix in the name.
+A driver's DSO file should be named co_drv_name.so where "name" is the lower case name of the node according to the object dictionary.
 Place the DSO under /usr/lib/canopen.

 The driver needs to implement the function `int co_drv_init(struct co_drv*)`.
 The function shall return a number less than 0 on error and 0 on success.
 Use the init function to initialise event handlers for PDO, EMCY, etc. and set up the node via SDO.

 The SDO interface is asynchronous and follows a request-reply pattern.
 A callback function must be set for each request.

+See example-driver.c

 #### Building
 `# make -f Makefile.opensource`